btarg/requiem-vault/GM/First Session/Library/Aftermath.md

 The sheer concentration of Ichor and residual Catalyst contamination in the area is far higher than anticipated.
 Using complex technology is hazardous within these walls.
 It will be hours until anyone outside becomes concerned enough to evacuate you from the Library.
 You're cut off.

 Reaching the massive, ornate steel-and-glass doors through which you entered, you find your exit barred.
-Before, there was only solid, heavy wood - but now, intricately carved runes crawl across the door's surface like bloody veins, weaving through shattered glass, pulsing with a red glow.
+Some time during your fight, the doors had been closed.
+Before, there was rusted metal, hastily boarded with heavy wood - but now, intricately carved runes crawl across the door's surface like bloody veins, weaving through shattered glass and pulsing with a red glow.
 A low, resonant hum emanates from them, and the air before the doors feels thick and resistant.

 **Interacting with the Door (Before or During Combat):**